 Having lived in London and Portugal since the 1970s, Lowe moved to The Limeworks, a converted concrete building and workshop in Faversham, Kent in 2017.
 The transition inspired Lowe to change his sculpture dramatically, working with curvilinear sheets of aluminium, which incorporated openings, overlapping layers, and dramatic use of colour.
 Working on these sculptures coincided with a desire to work with silkscreen printing to produce monoprints which have had a direct and influential relationship on his sculpture.

 Jeff Lowe has taught at Reading University, Canterbury College of Art and Central Saint Martins.
-His significant exhibitions include Hayward Gallery, London; Serpentine Gallery, London; Peggy Guggenheim, Venice; Ikon Gallery, Birmingham; Galerie Josine Bockhoven, Amsterdam; Robert Steele Gallery, New York; Bodo Niemann Gallery, Berlin; Musee D'art Moderne, France; The National Gallery of Australia; Henry Moore Institute, Leeds and Pangolin Gallery, London.
+His significant exhibitions include Hayward Gallery, London; Serpentine Gallery, London; Peggy Guggenheim, Venice; Ikon Gallery, Birmingham; Galerie Josine Bokhoven, Amsterdam; Robert Steele Gallery, New York; Bodo Niemann Gallery, Berlin; Modern Art Museum, France; The National Gallery of Australia; Henry Moore Institute, Leeds and Pangolin Gallery, London.
 Lowe lives and works between Kent and the Algarve, Portugal.
 He is a member of The London Group, Fellow of the Royal Society of British Sculptors and a Fellow of The Royal Society for Arts.